About the department

-Unique in Canada, our department also houses three research centres – COHDS, MIGS, & CaPSL – that treat oral and digital history, genocide and human rights, and the public presentation of history and culture.
+Unique in Canada, our department also houses two research centres – COHDS & CaPSL – that treat oral and digital history and the public presentation of history and culture.
 Together with our undergraduate honours program in public history, these emphasize scholarship, training, and policy development that involve the wider public’s involvement in history.

 Our faculty are dedicated to excellence in the classroom and to mentoring a diverse and accomplished group of undergraduate and graduate students.
 Our emphasis on digital technologies, new methodologies, and broad audiences makes Concordia an ideal place to examine the past while engaging with the present.